 Tips for responding to a healthcare RFP

 Responding to complex healthcare RFPs is time consuming.
-Indeed, healthcare RFPs are notoriously detailed and may include hundreds of questions spanning dozens of pages.
+Indeed, healthcare and hospital RFPs are notoriously detailed and may include hundreds of questions spanning dozens of pages.
 Consequently, to improve outcomes in your organization, it’s important to focus on two elements: proposal efficiency and effectiveness

 RFP response efficiency: How to win faster